Home » Price Action Trading Guide

-Price action technique refers to analyzing the performance of a particular trading instrument (a currency pair, a Commodity, a Stock, a Cryptocurrency etc.) in order to predict its future price movement by identifying certain patterns (signals) in the market.
-Price action traders employ a variety of methods to predict market movement and earn short-term gains.
+Price action refers to analyzing the performance of a particular trading instrument (a currency pair, commodity, stock, cryptocurrency etc.) in order to predict its future price movement by identifying certain patterns (signals) in the market.
+Price action traders employ a variety of methods to predict market movement and profit in the short-term.

-By reading the segments (candlesticks or bars) of a price chart, traders will look for easily-recognizable price action signals (price action patterns) to predict market behavior in the future.
-Traders with vast experience will usually detect such signals at a glance by recognizing particular candlestick formations or repetitions in past price performance.
+When reading the segments (candlesticks or bars) of a price chart, traders look for easily-recognizable price action signals (price action patterns) to predict future market fluctuations.
+Experienced traders can usually detect such signals at a glance by identifying particular candlestick formations or repetitions in past price performance.

 Why is price action so popular in Forex trading?
 The difference between price action and technical analysis

-1. First, it delivers unmatched liquidity compared to other market segments, thus, traders will be able to enter and exit their positions quickly and with ease;
+1. First, the forex market delivers unmatched liquidity compared to other market segments, allowing traders to enter and exit their positions quickly and with ease;

 2. Second, the market is so mature that it is easier to detect recurring patterns and trends;

 3. Third, the market is always active, but rarely reaches significant peaks or troughs.
-This way, it is suitable for beginners who are willing to experiment with smaller positions before increasing their trade size as they gain more experience.
+This makes it suitable for beginners who are willing to experiment with smaller positions before increasing their trade size as they gain more experience.

 If we are to compare price action with technical analysis, we should note that price action indicators are mere flickers of activity, which experienced traders can detect quickly on the price chart and use them to make informed decisions in real time.

-While technical analysis utilizes a wide range of calculations across multiple trading time frames to forecast future market movement, price action focuses only on price movement of a particular trading instrument within a single time frame (the one examined by the trader).
-Price action traders will also abstain from using any additional technical indicators to read the market.
+While technical analysis requires detailed calculations across multiple trading timeframes to forecast future market movements, price action focuses only on the price movements of one trading instrument within a single timeframe examined by the trader.
+Price action traders typically abstain from using additional technical indicators to read the market.

-In the current guide, we shall discuss the variety of trend reversal and trend continuation patterns, based on one, two or more segments of the price chart (candlesticks), which traders can use in their approach to global markets.
+In this guide, we shall discuss the different trend reversal and trend continuation patterns, based on one, two or more segments of the price chart (candlesticks), which traders can use when analyzing the global markets.

 First, we shall begin with the single candlestick formations.